 When we practice it is important to not just simply point our weapons downrange, aim, and fire.
 We also need to prepare for events, encounters, and situations where we might encounter a situation where we will need to use our weapon.
-Of all the news coverage I’ve seen, recently, these encounters have happened at restaurants or at the gun owners home or property.
-This means that we need to do our scenario-based training focusing on situations we are most likely to encounter.
+At Clinger Holsters, we have thought of four situations in which we think our audience needs the most concealed carry practice for.

 You should map out a rough floor plan of your workplace including obstacles you might encounter on your way to safety.
 Surviving this type of threat isn’t engaging the shooter—it’s getting somewhere safe.

 2. Parking Lots & Infrastructures

 This is one of the places where we all need to exercise our levels of awareness.
 In places like these, it can be difficult to determine who’s a threat.
-One tactic I can share with you here, is to keep your dominant hand empty (especially if you’re carrying your CCW, so you have the easiest and quickest access to your pistol).
+One tactic I can share with you here is to keep your dominant hand empty (especially if you’re carrying your concealed carry weapon so you have the easiest and quickest access to your pistol).